 A lot goes into figuring out how much money you need to retire, but one common piece of advice is that you need about $1 million — and some sources suggest even more.
-In fact, according to a 2021 survey by Schwab Retirement Plan Services, people commonly believe they need to save $1.9 million to be able to retire.
+In fact, according to the 2022 Schroders U.S. Retirement Survey, working Americans ages 45 and older think they’ll need $1.1 million in savings to retire comfortably.

 You can spend your golden years living on less than $1 million — and still live well.
 To figure out how much you’ll need to retire, you must assess your lifestyle needs, understand your risk tolerance, consider the effects of inflation and, most importantly, learn how to create a budget and follow it.

 Planning Retirement Savings Is About Spending, Not Income

 What many people might not realize is that retirement planning isn’t so much about how much you earn, but how much you spend.
 Your lifestyle today can have an impact on how much money you have left over in your retirement years.

 Experts recommend having around 10 times your salary saved by the time you reach retirement age and withdrawing just 4% per year to make sure it lasts.
 However, a January report from investment firm BlackRock revealed that only 43% of retirees plan to spend consistently throughout their retirement.
 The rest plan to ramp up or ramp down spending as they age — and some have no spending plan at all.
 If you fit somewhere in that group, the 4% rule might not work for you.

 You can’t anticipate every expense, but starting with spending rather than an arbitrary savings goal gives you a more realistic picture of how much you need to retire.